-Students are prepared for this next stage in their education by Mr Callard, our Careers Education, Information, Advice and Guidance Team Leader, he is an expert in the field and has an extensive network of links with further and higher education institutions, as well as with local employers and training providers.
+Students are prepared for this next stage in their education our Careers Leader, who is an expert in the field and has an extensive network of links with further and higher education institutions, as well as with local employers and training providers.

 Students are given opportunities to sample the world of work from Year 8, when they take part in the Take Your Child to Work day.
 During Year 9, students are supported through the options process with events, such as an apprenticeship evening, assemblies from local FE providers and opportunities to visit some of the colleges.
 In Year 10, students have a 1 week work experience and many find their ideal career as a result of this experience - some even get offered jobs.

-In Year 10 and 11 we encourage students to visit the college open evenings to find out about the courses that are on offer, we also arrange a careers fayre with Stopsley and Ashcroft Schools, held at Stopsley Baptist Church.
+In Year 10 and 11 we encourage students to visit the college open evenings to find out about the courses that are on offer, we also arrange a careers fayre with Stopsley and Ashcroft Schools, held at Stopsley Baptist Church, pre-covid.